jonascarpay/jonascarpay.github.io/pages/hireme.md

 ---

 I am looking for the next challenge in my career!
-No matter what industry, part-time, full-time, or even just contracting -- if you're reading this and think we could work together, I want to talk to you.
+No matter what industry, remote or on-site, part-time, full-time, or even just contracting -- if you're reading this and think we could work together, I want to talk to you.
-My only upfront requirement is that work is either remote, in the US, or here in Japan.
 To contact me, send an email to `<my twitter handle>@gmail.com`.

 My experience: